 Advanced Startup Options will start in a new window.
 In the Advanced Startup Options, Click on Command Prompt which opens the Command Prompt window.

-Type the following command and hit enter which scans all the disks for windows installations.
+Type the following command and hit Enter which scans all the disks for windows installations.

-If you see the following message on the command line, Enter “Yes” or ‘Y’ to add the installation to boot list to complete the operation successfully.
+If you see the following message on the command line, Enter “Yes” or ‘Y’ to add the installation to the boot list to complete the operation successfully.